Skip to content

 A simple and cost-effective option is to have small energy storage devices like power banks or solar chargers on hand.
 These can power essential small devices such as smartphones, tablets, or battery-powered flashlights—provided the batteries are charged beforehand.
 However, this solution is not sufficient for larger household appliances.

-Related: These Items You Should Have at Home for Blackout Preparedness
+Related: Things You Should Have at Home for Blackout Preparedness

 More on the topic